What does Carbon Friendly stand for?

 - has documented their carbon footprint for the past 12 months using their own datasets,

-- underwent a review of the documentation by an accredited organisation – we use the Nelson based company Ekos,
+- underwent a review of the documentation by an accredited organisation – we use the NZ based company Ekos,

 - used an officially recognised CO2 calculator to work out the CO2 emissions and

 - has offset their carbon emissions with official certificates.